-The French government has responded to anti-avoidance sentiment by proactively redefining its strategies for preventing what it considers to be aggressive tax planning.
-Among other recommendations is that authorities be granted access to cost accounting, and calculations related to costs, in order to determine transfer pricing.
+The French government has responded to anti-avoidance sentiment by proactively redefining its strategies for preventing what it considers to be aggressive tax planning and by increasing tax transparency.
+Among other recommendations, authorities would be granted access to cost accounting and calculations related to costs in order to determine transfer pricing.
 The need to show substance will be a major driver of reforms.

-French tax auditors are becoming increasingly intolerant of practices deemed to aid tax avoidance, such as restructurings that transfer a manufacturing activity outside France, breach distributor agreements, change distributor, agent or other functions, or close down sites.
-Any of these and similar actions raise the issue of the indemnification of the French company or of a possible transfer of goodwill.
-A whopping 40 percent penalty may be imposed on companies for business restructuring reassessments undertaken on the grounds that the French company was unable to ignore that the restructuring was not made inits interest.
+French tax auditors are increasingly intolerant of practices deemed to aid tax avoidance, such as restructurings that transfer a manufacturing activity outside France, breach distributor agreements, change distributor, agent or other functions, or close down sites.
+Such actions raise the issue of the indemnification of the French company or of a possible transfer of goodwill.
+A whopping 40 percent penalty may be imposed on companies for business restructuring reassessments undertaken on the grounds that the French company was unable to ignore that the restructuring was not made in its interest.

 Finally, authorities have introduced requirements to provide cost accounting and consolidated accounts in the scope of a tax audit.

-While the public and the media support reform, tax professionals are less enthusiastic, expressing concern that the changes are politically driven, poorly defined and responsible for introducing uncertainty into the regime.
-Indeed, some measures that have gained parliamentary approval have subsequently been struck down by the constitutional court.
+While the public and the media support reform, tax professionals are less enthusiastic, expressing concern that the changes are politically driven, poorly defined and responsible for introducing tax uncertainty.
+Indeed, some measures that gained parliamentary approval were later struck down by the constitutional court.

-As part of this same trend, French companies are dealing with more stringent compliance regulations.
-More and more, taxpayers are being saddled with the burden of proof of compliance, obligated to spend time and energy demonstrating compliance in complex areas such as transfer pricing and international transactions.
+As part of this trend, French companies are dealing with more stringent compliance regulations.
+More and more, taxpayers are being saddled with the burden of proof of compliance and obliged to spend time and energy demonstrating their compliance in complex areas such as transfer pricing and international transactions.

-The authors of the report proposed adjustments to the tax code that would establish a rule whereby entities of the same group must engage in business relations equivalent to those that independent enterprises would have engaged in.
-This would allow the tax administration to take better advantage of its enhanced right of access to information, to establish internal rules and guidelines for the application of transfer pricing methods, and to constantly evaluate its own practices and guidelines.
+The authors of the report proposed adjustments to the tax code that would require entities of the same group to engage in business relations equivalent to those that independent enterprises would have engaged in.
+This would allow the tax administration to take better advantage of its enhanced right of access to information, establish internal rules and guidelines for the application of transfer pricing methods, and continuously evaluate its own practices and guidelines.

 Constraint will characterize the overall impact of these measures in the short term.
 Companies will be forced to spend more time and resources to meet reporting obligations.
-Ensuring consistency among all parts of one company in all its countries of operation company will be a monumental task.
+The task of ensuring consistency among all parts of one company in all its countries of operation will be monumental.

-While tax managers are aware that change is coming, they can do only so much to prepare.
+While tax managers are aware that change is coming, they can only do so much to prepare.
 They recognize that substance will be a key point in any reform.
-Room to use hybrid or stratified structures is shrinking as authorities demand that transactions demonstrate a link to the underlying business.
+Room to use hybrid or stratified structures has shrunk as authorities demand that transactions demonstrate a link to the underlying business.
 Companies are taking a more cautious approach as they seek to realize greater tax efficiencies.

-Companies are also concerned about confidentiality as CbyC reporting is rolled out, requiring broader sharing of information.
-The requirement raises the risk of competitors gaining access to vital information and compromising a company’s ability to operate.
+Companies are also concerned about confidentiality, as CbyC reporting requiring broader sharing of information was introduced in France as of 1 January 2016.
+The requirements raise the risk of competitors gaining access to vital information and compromising a company’s ability to operate.